Novation (Fringe): Plot

-Olivia (Anna Torv) and the others of Fringe division attempt to determine the origin of Peter Bishop (Joshua Jackson), who purports to be Walter's (John Noble) son who had died as a young boy in the original timeline.
+Olivia (Anna Torv) and the others of Fringe Division attempt to determine the origin of Peter Bishop (Joshua Jackson), who purports to be Walter's (John Noble) son who had died as a young boy in the original timeline.
 Peter refuses to speak to anyone but Walter, yet Walter is very reluctant to accept Peter's story.
 Peter is held at Fringe headquarters in secure facilities.

-The Fringe division is brought to investigate the violent murders of a woman and her live-in boyfriend in her home.
+Fringe Division is brought to investigate the violent murders of a woman and her live-in boyfriend in her home.
 They find that she was earlier married to Dr. Malcolm Truss (Arye Gross), a former Massive Dynamic biochemical researcher, and believe her murder was an attempt to access his aborted research on cell cloning by one of the new shapeshifters, Nadine (Michelle Krusiec) (previously seen in "Neither Here Nor There").
 While at Massive Dynamic, it is revealed that Nina Sharp (Blair Brown) raised Olivia and her sister Rachel after Olivia killed her stepfather and ran away from Walter's Cortexiphan trials; Walter resents Nina for both this and for her interference that led to young Peter's death.
 The Fringe team is unable to locate Truss before Nadine does, and begins a manhunt to track him down.
 Meanwhile, Nadine has tried to convince Truss that she is a patient in need of his cloning research, and coerces him to take her to a secret laboratory to synthesize the cure.
 It's revealed she has a daughter, Haley.

-As Fringe division attempts to work out Truss's location, Peter, from inside his cell, uses the intercom electronics to try to convince Olivia and the others that he knows about shapeshifter technology.
+As Fringe Division attempts to work out Truss's location, Peter, from inside his cell, uses the intercom electronics to try to convince Olivia and the others that he knows about shapeshifter technology.
 Under guard, Peter is able to use one of the memory discs previously recovered by the Fringe team to identify a tracking signal, leading the team to Truss's laboratory.
 Truss has come to discover Nadine's truth after she temporarily loses control and takes the form of his deceased wife, but under threat of death, continues to synthesize the cure.

 Truss finishes the cure just as the FBI and Fringe agents surround the warehouse containing the lab.
 After being given the cure, Nadine attempts to fight off the agents, but appears to have dived into the water below.
 After recovering a body from the water, they realize that Nadine had taken the place of a fallen agent and had escaped their grasp.
 Nadine uses a Hermes 3000 typewriter stored in a locker at a Boston train station to type a report informing them of the success of Truss's cure; moments later, the typewriter, on its own, types out further instructions for her.

 Walter, after trying to resolve his issues with Peter, returns to Fringe headquarters to inform Peter that because he had two chances to save his son and let him down both times, he will not try to help again for fear of doing more harm.
 Meanwhile, Olivia experiences an unexplained time fluctuation.